agiletortoise/drafts-reference/_objects/Draft.md

 - **title** *[string, readonly]*
   - The title.
 This is generally the first line of the draft.
 - **languageGrammar** *[string]*
   - The preferred language grammar (syntax) to use for the draft.
-Must be a recognized value, like "Plain Text", "Markdown", "Taskpaper", "JavaScript", "Simple List", exactly matching (case-sensitive) the syntax name as displayed in Drafts.
+Must be a recognized value, like "Plain Text", "Markdown", "Taskpaper", "JavaScript", "Simple List", "MultiMarkdown", "GitHub Markdown", exactly matching (case-sensitive) the syntax name as displayed in Drafts.
 - **selectionStart** *[number, readonly]*
   - The index location in the string of the beginning of the last text selection.
 - **selectionLength** *[number, readonly]*